aurimas13/Revenue-Forecast/README.md

 ***POST request***

-To get the predicted revenue for the next month after uploading new excel data, send a POST request to the /`forecast` endpoint with the file as form-data:
+To get the predicted revenue for the next month after uploading new excel data, send a POST request to the /`forecast` endpoint with the file as form-data<sup>2</sup>:

 ```
 curl -X POST -H "Content-Type: multipart/form-data" -F "file=@November_data.xlsx" http://localhost:5000/forecast